daattali/beautiful-jekyll/resources_pages/block_rep.md

 #### 3. Attend our team meeting

-We'll ask you to attend our team meeting, usually in the 3rd week of the block.
-Often, the block reps will share survey results with the
-Co-Directors right before the meeting (thought this is not required).
+We'll ask you to attend our team meeting, usually in the 3rd week of the block (or late in the 2nd week).
+Often, the block reps will share survey results with the teaching team right before the meeting (thought this is not required).
 These results don't need to be in a polished form (see below).

 #### 4. Communicate back to the cohort